A-Lachs/cs-intrusion-detection-system/README.md

 # Future improvements
 - improve evaluation output and description
-- improve automation:
-    -   use kaggle API to get the data
+- improve automation: use kaggle API to get the data
-    -   use seperate script to create test input
 - eda:
     - Create eda summary (md file)
     - Clean the eda notebook and export the functions to the scripts folder for a better overview